nottaro/littleroot/content/11Economics/externalities.md

 	2. Negative Consumption Externalities
 	3. Positive Production Externalities
 	4. Positive Consumption Externalities
+- Marginal External Cost (MEC):  Additional cost incurred by third parties who are not involved in the consumption and production of additional unit of the good
+- Marginal Social Cost (MSC): MPC + MEC; Additional costs incurred by society..... additional unit of the good
+- Marginal External Benefit (MEB): Additional benefit enjoyed by the third parties who are not involved in the consumption and production of additional unit of the good
+- Marginal Social Benefit (MSB): MPB + MEB, Additional benefit accrued by society ... for additional units of the good
+- **When MSB=MSC, social welfare is at a maximum**

+## Negative Externalities
+- In general, negative externalities, whether these arise from production or consumption activities, lead to allocative inefficiency arising from an overallocation of resources to the good and to its over-provision.
 ### Negative Production Externalities
 - Negative externalities of production refer to external costs created by producers
 - The problem of environmental pollution, created as a side-effect of production activities, is very commonly analysed as a negative production externalities